 Witness Familiarisation – Experts and witnesses of fact – Litigation Support.

 Legal Experience Training is a leading provider of Witness Familiarisation for experts and witnesses of fact in the UK and internationally, established in 2009 by two senior barristers/judge and a solicitor.
-The firm are Top Ranked at Band 1 (the highest band) in Chambers Litigation Support 2022 with the following finding: “They are excellent.
+The firm are Top Ranked at Band 1 (the highest band) in Chambers Litigation Support 2022 and 2023 with the following finding: “They are excellent.
 They have a full understanding of the process and pressure consistent with being a witness in large cases.”

 Giving evidence at a hearing is stressful and the witness evidence can be vital to the outcome of the case.
 Delegates will learn how to prepare to deal effectively with cross-examination.
 They will consider their role in giving evidence and the do’s and don’ts in giving evidence.
 They will also gain an understanding of the court procedure, process and practice to equip them with the knowledge, skills and confidence to present evidence effectively.
 A mock hearing will be carried out and delegates will participate in the role play and receive constructive and supportive feedback.